Most Common Springtime Illnesses

 - Give your child a bath and wash hair before bedtime to get the pollen out.

 - Don’t hang-dry your child’s laundry outside as it can pick up pollen.

 - Install a special filter into your central heating and cooling system that cleans the air as it comes in from outside.
 You can buy these from a hardware store.

-- Buy a portable Hepa filter – High Efficiency Particulate Accumulator filters can remove dust mite droppings, pollens, molds, spores, animal dander and many other irritants.
+- Buy a portable Hepa filter – High-Efficiency Particulate Accumulator filters can remove dust mite droppings, pollens, molds, spores, animal dander, and many other irritants.
 They cost $100 – $200.
 Place it in the main living area of the house during the night to clean the air while you sleep.
 Then run it in the bedroom during the afternoon so the air will be clean while you sleep.

-- Pollen counts are usually highest during late morning and early afternoon.
+- Pollen counts are usually highest during the late morning and early afternoon.
 Limit outside playtime to early morning, late afternoon and evenings during allergy season.

 - Put window air conditioning units on recirculate to keep out the outside air.

 - Keep trees and bushes near the house well pruned to avoid heavy vegetation.